 NSW Hunter Institute of TAFE has three campuses in Newcastle, Hamilton, Hunter Street and Newcastle Campus.

-Newcastle Campus is Hunter Institute of TAFE’s main campus in NSW.
+The Newcastle Campus is Hunter Institute of TAFE’s main campus in NSW.
 It boasts the Newcastle Hair and Beauty Academy, which consists of six hair salons and three beauty salons for real-world training.
-It also contains the Newcastle Maritime Training centre where students can build on their TAFE courses with practical industry experience.
 Additional facilities include an Aboriginal Education and Training Unity, a childcare centre and the HIT Student Association Bookshop.
 The full range of courses is available at Newcastle Campus.

 Newcastle for Students

-There are all the usual shopping malls, boutiques, supermarkets, and outlets for retail therapy, but you should definitely make an effort to get to the organic food market at Hunter Street Mall, which is held Wednesday to Saturday.
+There’s all the usual shopping centres, boutiques, supermarkets, and outlets for retail therapy, but you should definitely make an effort to get to the organic food market at Hunter Street Mall.

 NSW Hunter Institute of TAFE offers government subsidised courses and other government funding programs for tertiary education.
 Consult our Guide to TAFE Courses in New South Wales for more information.